dhoeppe/alpha_vantage/README.md

 ## News

+* From version 2.4.0 onwards, this fork is available on PyPI with many fixed issues and support for rate limiting.
+The accompanying pull request in the original repository can be found [here](https://github.com/RomelTorres/alpha_vantage/pull/297).
 * From version 2.3.0 onwards, fundamentals data and extended intraday is supported.
 * From version 2.2.0 onwards, asyncio support now provided.
 See below for more information.
 * From version 2.1.3 onwards, [rapidAPI](https://rapidapi.com/alphavantage/api/alpha-vantage-alpha-vantage-default) key integration is now available.